jasonacox/gridbug/README.md

     [ALERT]
     # Notify connectivity issues - TODO
     ENABLE = yes
     ```

+    * Note: There are environmental overrides that can be used to set all of the above configuration options.

 3. Create a `gridbugs.json` seed file and add some nodes for your grid.
 The `host` is the address and should include the port (e.g. `:8777`) where `id` is the unique name of the node (matching gridbug.conf `ID`) for each node.

-    * This does not need to be the complete list of GridBugs in your network as GridBug will propagate discovered notes across the grid.
-If `host` and `id` are missing for the local node, it will automatically add `ID` and `NODEURL` from above config.

     ```json
     {